apache/zetacomponents/Document/tests/files/rst/parser/s_022_definition_list.rst

                    'token' =>
                   ezcDocumentRstToken::__set_state(array(
                      'type' => 5,
-                     'content' => 'The term is a one-line phrase, and the definition is one ', 'line' => 8,
+                     'content' => 'The term is a one-line phrase, and the definition is one', 'line' => 8,
                      'position' => 1,
                      'escaped' => false,